 --stats-json flag do?
 The CLI will generate a

 The tool we will use is the Webpack bundle analyzer.
-This is a npm package you can use in a Webpack config or just as a command line tool.
-For our use case we will simply use the command line tool.
+Webpack bundle analyzer is an npm package you can use in a Webpack config or just as a command line tool.
+For our use case, we will simply use the command line tool.

 To use this tool use the following steps: